MdAbubakar51/tvoc-gpo-kalman/README.md

 jupyter lab
 ```

-The GPO optimisation (Cell 5) and 10-fold cross-validation (Cell 9)
+The GPO optimization (Cell 5) and 10-fold cross-validation (Cell 9)
 are the most computationally intensive stages.

 ---